Berengarius13/L-Getloc_CI/To_do.md

 8. MAC and IMEI

-5. Read code of test/admin site.
+9. Read code of test/admin site.

+5. Implement front end when you get error.